 The Company shares management, administrative assistance and facilities and other technical personnel with DDI.
 This is not covered by a written agreement.
 The costs charged to DDI are equal to the costs incurred by the Company.
-During 2011, the Company charged DDI for overhead and personnel charges in the amount of \$58,570 (\$nil in 2010) and for project costs in the amount of \$60,870 (\$nil in 2010) and it also advanced funds in the form of loans to DDI in the amount of \$664,332.
+During 2012, the Company charged DDI for overhead and personnel charges in the amount of \$251,325 (\$58,570 in 2011) and for project costs in the amount of \$248,121 (\$60,870 in 2011) and it also advanced funds in the form of loans to DDI in the amount of \$297,913 (\$664,332 in 2011).
+Due to adverse market conditions which are affecting the value of DDI's shares, the Company has decided to write down the receivable from DDI by \$648,805.

-23 COMMITMENTS AND CONTINGENCIES
+22 COMMITMENTS AND CONTINGENCIES

-Pursuant to flow-through financing agreements closed during the year ended December 31, 2011 the Company must incur \$1,750,000 in exploration expenses by December 31, 2012.
+(i) Pursuant to flow-through financing agreements closed during the year ended December 31, 2012 the Company must incur \$1,463,900 in exploration expenses by December 31, 2013.

-The Company has incurred approximately \$8 million of expenditures which have been passed through to shareholders as eligible expenditures for their purposes under flow through agreements.
+The Company has incurred approximately \$10 million of expenditures which have been passed through to shareholders as eligible expenditures for their purposes under flow-through agreements.
 As noted in Note 3 to these financial statements, there is a risk that some or all of these claims may be disallowed.
 No provision has been made for potential cost to the Company, if any, of such disallowance.
 To the extent that the costs are disallowed as deductions to shareholders, additional tax attributes would be created for the Company which would be considered for recognition at that time.
+Additional costs may be incurred.